-Known mechanisms and other properties of pseudonyms
+12 Known mechanisms and other properties of pseudonyms

 A digital pseudonym could be realized as a public key to test digital signatures where the holder of the pseudonym can prove holdership by forming a digital signature which is created using the corresponding private key [Chau81].
-The most prominent example for digital pseudonyms are public keys generated by the user himself/herself, e.g. using PGP8.
+The most prominent example for digital pseudonyms are public keys generated by the user himself/herself, e.g., using PGP20.

 A public key certificate bears a digital signature of a so-called certification authority and pertains to the binding of a public key to a subject.
 An attribute certificate is a digital certificate which contains further information (attributes) and clearly refers to a specific public key certificate.
+Independent of certificates, attributes may be used as identifiers of sets of subjects as well.
+Normally, attributes refer to sets of subjects (i.e. the anonymity set), not to one specific subject.